 Can my organisation opt out of the UK ETS?

-You can opt out if your organisation is classed as a small emitter or a hospital/service provider for hospitals.
-If either of these is the case, you will need a “hospital or small emitter” (HSE) permit.
+You can opt out if your organisation is classed as a small emitter, an ultra-small emitter or a hospital/service provider for hospitals.
+If any of these definitions apply, you will need either a “hospital or small emitter” (HSE) permit or an “ultra-small emitter” (USE) permit.

 Organisations qualify as “small emitters” if they:

-- emit less than 25,000 tonnes of carbon dioxide equivalent (CO2eq) each scheme year in the relevant period
+- emit less than 25,000 tonnes of carbon dioxide equivalent (CO2e) each scheme year in the relevant period

 - have a total rated thermal input of less than 35 megawatts (MW) in the relevant period (if applicable)

 Aircraft operators never qualify as small emitters, but certain flights are exempt from ETS obligations, such as military and search & rescue flights.
-Read the full guidance for aircraft operators here.
+The full list of excluded flights is in Schedule 1 of the relevant legislation.

 Has the UK government set a minimum or maximum price for ETS permits?